JesseBrown1980/fp16_image_lora_loader/README.md

 This project is licensed under the MIT License.
 See the LICENSE file for details.

 Contributing
-If you would like to contribute to this project, please fork the repository and submit a pull request.
+If you would like to contribute to this project, please:

+Fork the repository on GitHub.
+Clone your fork and create a new branch for your feature or bug fix.
+Make your changes and commit them with descriptive messages.
+Push your changes to your fork on GitHub.
+Submit a pull request to the original repository.
 For major changes, please open an issue to discuss what you would like to change.

 Contact
 For questions or further information, please contact: